AhmedEmmad/Graduation-Projects-Grading-System/README.md

 ### High-Level Architecture

-The system is structured into four core layers, each with distinct responsibilities to facilitate robust functionality and ease of maintenance:
+The system is structured using the Onion Architecture, which promotes separation of concerns by organizing the codebase into four core layers.
+Each layer has distinct responsibilities, ensuring modularity and ease of maintenance.

 #### 1. Presentation Layer (GraduationProjectsGradingSystem.APIs)
-The entry point for client interactions, built with **ASP.NET Core 8.0** to ensure high performance and cross-platform compatibility.
+The entry point for client interactions, built with ASP.NET Core 8.0 for high performance and cross-platform compatibility.

+**Responsibilities:**
 - Exposes **RESTful API endpoints** for seamless client-server communication.
-- Manages **HTTP requests and responses** with robust error handling.
+- Handles **HTTP requests and responses** with robust error handling.
-- Utilizes **SignalR** for real-time notifications (e.g., grading updates).
+- Uses **SignalR** for real-time notifications (e.g., send instructions to doctors).
-- Provides **Swagger/OpenAPI documentation** for easy API exploration and testing.
+- Provides **Swagger/OpenAPI documentation** at the /swagger endpoint for **API exploration and testing**.
-- Implements **JWT-based authentication** to secure endpoints and user sessions.
+- Implements **JWT-based authentication** to secure endpoints and manage user sessions.

 #### 2. Application Layer (GraduationProjectsGradingSystem.Service)
 Encapsulates the system's business logic, orchestrating data flow and ensuring modular functionality.